ledeniz/midi-footswitch/README.md

 ## Description
 The goal of this project is to build a device that converts a simple analog on/off signal to a MIDI message.
 A [simple footswitch](https://archive.is/ykACL/2fbe0dc294888a247c4ef17947f29507e65076bb.jpg) or sustain pedal can be plugged into it and trigger the MIDI message over USB.
 I deliberately kept it quite simple to keep the source code hackable for Arduino beginners.
-For a similar but more advanced project, see the spirital successor https://github.com/ledeniz/arduino-multi-switch
+For a similar but more advanced project, see the spiritual successor https://github.com/ledeniz/arduino-multi-switch

 This code makes use of the Arduino library [MIDIUSB](https://github.com/arduino-libraries/MIDIUSB).